cnrancher/cce-operator/README.md

 # cnrancher/cce-operator

-Kubernetes controller for managing Huawei Cloud Container Engine (CCE) in Rancher.
+Kubernetes controller for managing [Huawei Cloud Container Engine](https://www.huaweicloud.com/product/cce.html) (CCE) in Rancher.

 ## Usage

+You can build and debug `cce-operator` outside of Rancher by following these steps:

 1. Setup a kubernetes cluster and configure the `KUBECONFIG` file: